Coastal communities hope to gain protection and prosperity from mangrove plantations

 “Prices of essentials have surged because it’s difficult to bring supplies in.”
 With land routes rendered inaccessible due to flooding, goods can only come by boat, during the low tide, when the current is manageable.

 “The flood we can tolerate.
 But not the poverty.”

 “The Sundarban is like our mother,” said Anita Rani, a mangrove plantation caretaker, like Ibrahim.
 Her village, Mirgang, is at the forest’s border.
 “The forest has always provided everything we need.”

 But the mangroves are changing.
 Anita’s husband used to make a modest but reliable living from fishing and crabbing.
 As the forest’s wildlife dwindles, it has been increasingly difficult to get by.

 Mirgang also has honey-collectors, who go deep into the forest for weeks at a time, returning with boatloads of the prized Sundarban honey.
-Their greatest hazard used to be the fearsome Royal Bengal Tigers, but the majestic cat is rarely seen anymore.
-The security is welcome, but it bodes badly for the mangrove.

 Climate change is threatening the Sundarbans.
 The International Union for the Conservation of Nature has found the UNESCO World Heritage site to be endangered by increasing salinity and industrialisation.